 For more recommendations on places to eat and stay in Bar Harbor, check out my Trekaroo guide, Acadia National Park with Kids.

-Must Eats in and around Acadia National Park
+Must Eats in and around Acadia National Park in Maine

+If you’ve been on one of Acadia National Park’s hiking trails, you’ll be ready for a good meal.
 This is the land of fresh blueberry everything – from lemonade and soda to pies and muffins.
 There always seems to be a blueberry flavored beverage on the menu, and they never disappoint.
 It’s also possible to pick your own blueberries to eat along the trail!

 Of course, lobster is another must when in Maine.
 You won’t have trouble finding it on the menu across Mount Desert Island from Bar Harbor to Southwest Harbor.
 From lobster rolls to lobster macaroni and cheese, lobster lovers dine well on Mount Desert Island.

-Acadia National Park: Seasons and Crowds
+Acadia National Park in Maine: Seasons and Crowds in Bar Harbor

-Acadia National Park: Know Before You Go
+Acadia National Park in Maine: Know Before You Go

 - The junior ranger booklet (as of summer 2016) required participation in a ranger led activity.
 The touch tank program at the College of the Atlantic is a popular choice.
 Be sure to get there when the program begins.